Microsoft Global hackathon 2025

 testing & feedback

-Due to the tight timeline:
+Because of the tight timeline:

 • I shared interactive Figma prototypes with the nonprofit for feedback